DigiBP/25DIGIBP1/Readme - Appendix/Classification Guardrails.md

   The action can be implemented directly by the Feedback-Master

 - **No**
-  Implementation requires additional resources, coordination, or approvals and cannot be done immediately.
+  Implementation requires additional resources, coordination, or approvals and cannot be done immediately by the Feedback-Master.

 ---